Healthy Eating During Holidays: 5 Ways to Stay on Track This Year

 Eggnog, mulled cider and fruitcake – yes, some people, like me, actually like it! – on the other hand, are holiday specific.
 If you enjoy them, have these in place of the same old same old… in moderation, natch.

 Selfies are an important part of the plan.
 Not of you, necessarily, but your plate.
 Push that button, then post it on Facebook.
 Put it out there!
-I am borrowing this tip from David Garcia, whom I interviewed as part of my Ageless Army membership plan.
+I am borrowing this tip from David Garcia, whom I interviewed as part of my Ageless Army project.

 He’s lost over 160 lbs, and has kept it off for over six years.
 “The key,” he says, “is to always be vigilant, holidays or not.”
 So he fills his plate with healthy items and takes a picture to send out to his social network followers.
 It may help you stay in line, too.